BettercareHealth/bettercare/mmh/mmh-3.md

 ### 1. What information can you give this mother about the referral to counselling?

-You may explain the following:
+You may explain the following things to the mother.

-*	Reassure her that it is a good thing to have the opportunity to talk to a counsellor before the baby is born, and that she will feel more prepared when the baby comes.
+*	Reassure her that it is a good thing to have the opportunity to talk to a counsellor before the baby is born, and that she will feel more prepared when the baby comes
 *	Explain that many women feel better and more confident when they are able to talk about their problems to a trained counsellor.
-*	Everything that is said to the counsellor will be confidential.
+*	Everything that what is said to the counsellor will be confidential.
 *	Discuss what she expects to happen in a counselling session.
 *	Assure the mother that she will receive sensitive, supportive and reliable care.
 *	Explain that the counsellor will listen carefully to what she says, and will allow her to speak and express her feelings in her own words and in her own way.
 *	Explain that the counsellor will not express opinions, or give direct advice.
 ‘Patient-centred counselling' allows the mother to understand her own feelings and improve her self-esteem.
 Then she can develop her own solutions and gain confidence in her ability to cope.
 *	Explain that a counsellor may assist in times of crisis and also with coping for less urgent difficulties.